The Vancouver International Marathon is a major running event in early May that attracts thousands of runners and tens

 Half Marathon Details

-The Vancouver Half Marathon has a maximum of 10,000 runners and is open to participants ages 18+ as well as runners ages 16+ with permission of their parents.
+The Vancouver Half Marathon has a maximum of 10,000 runners and is open to participants ages 18+ as well as runners ages 16+ with permission from their parents.

 BMO 8K Details

 The 8 km Race usually starts at 9:30 am in Stanley Park near the Ceperley Park Playground on Lagoon Drive.
 The finish line is the same West Pender Street location as the marathon and half marathon races.

 The 8-km event is capped at 2,500 runners and is open to anyone age 11+ (with parent permission where appropriate).